 - Visit SantaMonicaPier.org for the latest information as hours and entrance locations may shift.

 - Want to see if the Pier is busy?
 Go to the live Pier cam to check it out before your visit.

 - Pack some sunscreen and remember to reapply.

 - Go car free – use the Big Blue Bus, Metro E Line, bikes or shared ride vehicles – then you don’t have to worry about parking!

 - If you do plan on driving, plan ahead and know where to park, how and where to pay and avoid parking frustrations.
 Check real-time parking availability in Santa Monica here.

 Santa Monica Pier Vendors

 Santa Monica Pier has 13 official cart vendors located on Santa Monica Pier.
-All of these carts have earned the Santa Monica Shines COVID-19 Assurance Seal to ensure health and safety of customers and employees.
-To learn more about this program and see what other Santa Monica businesses have earned their seals, click here.
 When buying from vendors on the Santa Monica Pier, make sure to look for an approved sidewalk vendor decal:

 Remember, if you purchase items from a cart vendor, be sure they have an official vending permit issued by the City of Santa Monica as well as a LA County Public Health Permit for food items.
 Look for these permit decals on the vendors cart or badge.
 Find information about Vending Safely in Santa Monica here.